 Reflect on the historical, cultural and social impact of a wide range of media

 Leverage relevant research methods and modes of inquiry to better understand how communication and media use shape learning practices

 Attend closely to both technological artifacts and human activity, reflecting on the diverse ways in which modes of communication condition the meanings actually, and potentially, communicated—particularly through the wide variety of digital means available to us.

-Students graduating from the program in Communication and Education have pursued a wide variety of career paths, in accordance with their goals and interests.
+Students graduating from the M.A. degree program in Communication and Education have pursued a wide variety of career paths, in accordance with their goals and interests.
 Some of these include: